The power to communicate and connect

 So what does an illustration system need to contain?
 Well, it’s not far off a branding system.
 Similar to a branding system, it needs a visual language – simply put it needs a style that can be consistently used across the rest of the assets.
 More importantly, with these assets, you need to be able to tell a story across all mediums.
 Will it work across print?
 Great.
 Will it work on the web?
 Fantastic.
 Most importantly, will your end-user connect with it?
 It’s crucial to think about how your users will engage with it and consider these illustrations in their end placements.

 Take for instance these illustrations we created for Lambeth Saferguarding Children Partnership (LSCP).
 The subject matter was quite delicate, and therefore we were able to communicate this in the illustrations via line weight and the images themselves.
 Using their colour palette as a base, we were able to create a set of soft natured illustrations to complement their subject matter that they can now use further down the line that feels personal to their content and is unique.

-WEvolution now has an illustrative style they can carry forward across their future assets, and has a branding solution, which allows for almost endless possibilities for content.
-They’re able to do a lot more with their system then if they relied on a sole logotype and photography.
-Above all, the illustrative style is completely inclusive, it doesn’t compromise what is a very universally female brand, regardless of age, colour, size etc.
+WEvolution now has an illustrative style they can carry forward across their future assets and has a branding solution, which allows for almost endless possibilities for content.
+They’re able to do a lot more with their system than if they relied on a sole logotype and photography.
+Above all, the illustrative style is completely inclusive, it doesn’t compromise what is a very universally female brand, regardless of age, colour, size, etc.

 Feel free to reach out to learn more about if illustration is the right route for you, or if you want to develop some brand illustrations for your own organization.